Gene Definition Exceptions

 DPWG recommendation

-As of October 2022, DPWG recommendations are available for 4 DPYD variation:
+As of October 2022, DPWG recommendations are available for 4 DPYD variations:

 When inferring gene activity score and phenotype from the two variants with the lowest activity value (unphased data) or the lowest per strand (phased data), PharmCAT uses the variants that are included in both CPIC and DPWG if more than one variant with the same activity value is found.